The pits dug for using their materials in the construction of road embankments or canal banks are known as Borrow pits.

-Outside borrow pits should not be deeper than 30 cm, and it should be located at least 5 m away, in case of small canals, and 10 m in case of large canals, from the toe of the bank.
+Outside borrow pits should not be deeper than 30 cm, and they should be located at least 5 m away, in case of small canals, and 10 m in case of large canals, from the toe of the bank.

-The inside borrow pits may be located at the centre of the canal.
+The inside borrow pits may be located at the center of the canal.
 The width of the borrow pit should be half of the bed width of the canal.
 The maximum depth of the inside borrow pits should not be more than 1 m.
 This type of pit is always preferable.

 Borrow pits in Road